wdn/DB5/README.md

 ### How it works

 See the demo app.
 You include two classes — VSThemeLoader and VSTheme — and DB5.plist.
 The plist is where you set values.
+You can use a JSON file too, if you prefer.

 At startup you load the file via VSThemeLoader, then access values via methods in VSTheme.